 We get the best results from using pasteurized full fat milk, but you can also use semi-skimmed or skimmed.
 Skimmed and semi skimmed milk will make a much thinner kefir.
-Milk that’s had ultra high temperature – UHT – treatment to give it a very long shelf life is best avoided.

 You can make kefir with cows’, goats’ or sheep’s milk.
 The higher protein levels of sheep’s milk will give a thicker and creamier kefir, while goats’ milk kefir will be thinner.
 Both will have a different taste to cows’ milk kefir.

-- 50 g kefir grains (you can use up to 100g)
+- 50 g (0.25 cups) kefir grains (you can use up to 100g)

 - Makes one litre, but it’s easy to make more or less: just adjust the amount of milk you use, and then use kefir grains that weigh a total of 5 and 10% of the weight of milk.

-- Separation is natural just stir before using.
+- Separation is natural: just stir before using.

 - If you’re not making kefir for a while, store the grains in the fridge covered in milk.
 The milk will become thick and jelly-like.
 To make a fresh batch of kefir, rinse the grains under running water and add to fresh milk as normal.
-This batch may take a little longer than normal, but after a few batches, the grains will be behaving as normal.
+This batch may take a little longer than before, but after a few batches, the grains will be behaving as normal.